wookiekim/Bandit_Algorithm_Study/BAWO/chapter_6.md

 ### Introducing the UCB Algorithm

 Algorithms presented so far (epsilon-Greedy, Softmax):
-* don't keep track of how much they know about the arms available to the,
+* don't keep track of how much they know about the arms available to them,
-* only about **how much rewad they've gotten from the arms**.
+* only about **how much reward they've gotten from the arms**.
   * will UNDERexplore options whose initial experiences were not rewarding

 **UCB**